Purpose

 Interested juniors and seniors may apply for the Gustavus Adolphus College team of the Innovation Scholars Program.

-• Students who are on any type of Gustavus Adolphus College probation shall not be eligible for a Innovation Scholars Program Internship
+- Students who are on any type of Gustavus Adolphus College probation are not eligible for a Innovation Scholars Program Internship

 Internship Schedule

-the Mayo Clinic in Rochester (based on assigned project)
+- February 26: Final presentation at the Mayo Clinic in Rochester

 Financial Support